 4.1 Review Process

 The main aim of the static testing review process is to remove errors from the software design.
 This process comes with documents like the software specification document to detect, check, and solve the errors and ambiguities.
-The review process is further divided into four steps:
+The review process of static testing is further divided into four steps:

 4.1.1 Informal Reviews